Jan-Hentschel/Jan-Hentschel/README.md

 - 👋 Hi, I’m @Jan-Hentschel
-- 👀 I’ve been interested in coding since the ripe age of 9
+- 👀 I’m interested in all kinds of new technologies
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to contribute on a lot of open-source projects
 - 📫 You can reach me on hentschelj08@gmail.com